facebook twitter instagram linkedin google youtube vimeo tumblr yelp rss email podcast phone blog search brokercheck brokercheck Play Pause

 Basics of Required Minimum Distributions (RMDs)

 As you can imagine, the government does not allow you to keep the value in your retirement accounts indefinitely without paying some form of tax on the value.
-You eventually have to start taking distributions from the account- this is known as a required minimum distribution (RMD).
+You eventually have to start taking annual withdrawals from the account- this is known as a required minimum distribution (RMD).
 Your RMD is the minimum amount that you must withdraw from your account each year.

 The starting age for RMDs was changed as of December 2022 with the passage of the Secure Act 2.0.
 Prior to 2023, the starting age for RMDs was 72, from 2023-2032 the starting age has been moved up to 73 and starting in 2033 it will be adjusted up to 75.
 You are required to take your very first RMD as of April 1 of the year following the calendar year in which you reach age 73.
 You must then take one every year thereafter.